CLSherrod/clsherrod.github.io/_posts/2008-03-12-wholefoods-prosperity-campaign.md

 date: 2008-03-12
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - business
-permalink: "/wholefoods-prosperity-campaign/"
+permalink: /wholefoods-prosperity-campaign/
 ---
 Wholefood the grocery store is running a prosperity campaign.
 It's good to see a grocery store helping to increase prosperity instead of the usual giving away food.
 Giving away food is a short-term fix.
 Prosperity is long-term.